GRADUATE STUDIES

 Global freshwater resources;

-Hydrothermal vent and ocean geochemistry;
+Coastal and open ocean geochemistry;

 Remote sensing of land cover/land use and of terrestrial ecosystem and coastal ocean chemistry.